Surya512850/Blog-app/README.md

 ## Usage ##

-If you want to see the project in action, create a python virtual environment in your projects directory through the command.
+If you want to see the project in action, create a python virtual environment in your projects directory through the command line.
 Make sure you have Python installed on your device.

 ```shell